jacomyma/mapping-controversies/_pages/tuto-1-11.md

 	![Network](../assets/images/1-11/network-preview.png)
 ](../assets/images/1-11/network-preview.png)

 **NOTE:** We introduce Table2Net because it works on **any CSV**, not just Wikipedia data, contrary to most of our notebooks.
-If you decide to use **other data sources**, it might prove very useful to you.
+If you decide to use **other data sources**, Table2Net might therefore prove very useful to you.
 Read the documentation included in the tool to understand it better.
 It allows extracting monopartite (regular) networks as well, for instance *editors connected when they edited the same article* or conversely, *articles connected when they were edited by the same editor*.

 # Make an annotated network map